 The role of the project manager is to oversee all of the work and enforce project deadlines.
 Make sure that whoever is doing the work understands that they should make the project manager aware of any issues that are not consistent with the agreed-upon timeline so you can adjust accordingly.

 It is important to understand (and accept) that, no matter how much planning is involved, not all projects will run smoothly.
-Be prepared for the worst-case scenario, and choose wisely by using this list of questions to ask when choosing your contractor.
+Staying organized will help you prepare for unexpected changes and delays and address them as needed.